-If the adaptation is based on Annex XI (3) exposure scenarios and corresponding exposure estimates are to be included into the CSR (see REACH Annex 1).
-Further guidance on the exposure scenario format and the corresponding exposure estimates in the CSR and the different types of risk characterisation are provided in the updated guidance Part D, Part E and Part F.
+If the adaptation is based on Annex XI section 3 exposure scenarios and corresponding exposure estimates are to be included into the CSR (see REACH Annex 1).
+Further guidance on the exposure scenario format and the corresponding exposure estimates in the CSR and the different types of risk characterisation are provided in the Guidance on information requirements and chemical safety assessment Part D, Part E and Part F.

-For column 2 adaptations, the weight of evidence justification (qualitative or semi-quantitative) should be given under the appropriate headings in the registration dossier referring to the appropriate specific rule(s) in column 2 or in Annex XI if reference thereto is necessary.
-It could be considered to use the exposure scenario format to document a qualitative assessment since (content-wise) the justifying information should be related to the regular entries into an exposure scenario.
-In any case, the entries into the exposure scenario reflect the principal information needs into the weight of evidence approach, that can be adapted if they are not needed to justify adaptation.
+For column 2 adaptations, the weight of evidence justification should be given under the appropriate headings in the registration dossier referring to the appropriate specific rule(s) in column 2 or in Annex XI if reference thereto is necessary.
+It should be considered to use the exposure scenario format to document a qualitative assessment since (content-wise) the justifying information should be related to the regular entries into an exposure scenario.
+In any case, the entries into the exposure scenario reflect the principal information needs into the weight of evidence approach.

 ECHA's Chemical Safety Assessment and Reporting Tool (Chesar) provides a workflow support as well as exposure assessment and reporting functionalities for exposure based adaptation.
-These functionalities can be used for both, column 2 based adaptation and Appendix XI (3) adaptation.
+These functionalities can be used for both, column 2 based adaptation and Appendix XI Section 3 adaptation.